 Board race ESL games are fun ways to get your class up and out of their seats.
 The activity can be used with young students as well as with adults, depending on your classroom size.
 All you need are two markers, free space to move in the class and a board to write on.Kids, Adults

 Board Race ESL Game Preparation:

-Before class begins, or before the activity starts, you should make sure that there is enough room to move around and clear out any obstructions that could get in the way.
+Before class begins, or before the activity starts, you should make sure that there is enough room to move around.
+Clear out any obstructions that could get in the way.
 You don’t want anyone tripping or hurting themselves.

-To start the board race, explain to the class the purpose of the game first.
-You may want to do a diagram on the board to demonstrate it or pick a couple volunteers from the class to “race” against each other.
+First, to start the board race, explain to the class the purpose of the game.
+You may want to do a diagram on the board to demonstrate it.
+Pick a couple volunteers from the class to “race” against each other.

 Have the two students come stand behind you at the front of the class by the board.
-With two different colored markers in your hand, assign one color to each student.
+With two different colored markers, assign one color to each student.
 Ask a question relating to a topic that you have covered in a recent lesson or something that you had focused on during the day.
-It could be as simple as how to spell a word or something more complex, like how to structure a particular verb tense using a noun and a verb that you say to them.
+For example, it could be as simple as how to spell a word or something more complex, such as how to structure a particular verb tense using a noun and a verb that you say to them.

-The first student to the board could get a “bonus” point for being fast and the first student who completes writing the correct answer could be awarded two points.
+The first student to the board could get a “bonus” point for being fast.
+However, the first student who completes writing the correct answer could be awarded two points.

 After the demonstration, put the class into two teams and begin the board race competition.
-Every student should have a chance to “race” an opposing student from the other team.
-Try to make sure to match the students according to their abilities.
+Every student should have a chance to race a student from the other team.
+Also, try to make sure to match the students according to their abilities.

 Follow-Up ESL Activities:

-If you want to keep the students active and use the space in the class that you have arranged, try another kinesthetic activity that they would enjoy, like a memory race.
-Or try playing the 20 Questions Game with the words that you used in the first activity.
+If you want to keep the students active and use the space in the class that you have arranged, try another kinesthetic activity that they would enjoy.
+For instance, try a memory race or play the 20 Questions Game with the words that you used in the board race.